Russian teenager detonates bomb in Orthodox school

 They said the suspected bomber was an 18-year-old former student of the school.
 The man survived and is currently in intensive care.

-The explosion occurred in the Vladychny convent in Serpukhov, 105 kilometers outside of Moscow, Russian state news agency TASS reported.
+The explosion occurred in the Vladychny convent in Serpukhov, 105 kilometers outside of Moscow, the Russian Interior Ministry said.

 Media reports suggest that the teenager may have been motivated by hatred of the teachers and nuns.